Aliases for HIST1H1B Gene

 Previous GeneCards Identifiers for HIST1H1B Gene

 Histones are basic nuclear proteins responsible for nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
-This gene is intronless and encodes a member of the histone H1 family.
+This gene is intronless and encodes a replication-dependent histone that is a member of the histone H1 family.
 Transcripts from this gene lack polyA tails but instead contain a palindromic termination element.
-This gene is found in the small histone gene cluster on chromosome 6p22-p21.3. [provided by RefSeq, Jul 2008]
+This gene is found in the small histone gene cluster on chromosome 6p22-p21.3. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H1B Gene

 HIST1H1B (Histone Cluster 1, H1b) is a Protein Coding gene.
-Diseases associated with HIST1H1B include human t-cell leukemia virus type 1 and neuroendocrine tumor.
-Among its related pathways are Cellular Senescence and Cellular Senescence.
+Among its related pathways are Cellular Senescence and Packaging Of Telomere Ends.
+GO annotations related to this gene include poly(A) RNA binding and chromatin DNA binding.
 An important paralog of this gene is HIST1H1D.

 UniProtKB/Swiss-Prot for HIST1H1B Gene

 Histone H1 protein binds to linker DNA between nucleosomes forming the macromolecular structure known as the chromatin fiber.
 Histones H1 are necessary for the condensation of nucleosome chains into higher-order structured fibers.
 Acts also as a regulator of individual gene transcription through chromatin remodeling, nucleosome spacing and DNA methylation (By similarity).